VFPX/Thor/.github/CONTRIBUTING.md

 * Make whatever changes are necessary.
 * Edit _ThorVersion.h_ and change the version constants.
 * Build _Thor_.app using VFP 9, not VFP Advanced, since the APP structure is different.
 Save the app in the parent folder of the Source folder; that is, in the Thor folder.
-* Update the version number at the top of _README.md_ and describe the changes in the What's New section near the bottom.
+* Update the version number and date at the top of _README.md_
+* Describe the changes in _Change Log.md_.
 * Update the AvailableVersion property in _ThorUpdater\\_ThorVersionFile.txt_: note the format of the value must be identical to the value of the `ccThorInternalVERSION` constant in _ThorVersion.h_.
 * Update or recreate _ThorUpdater\Thor.zip_: it should contain the contents of the Thor folder; that is, the _Source_ folder and _Thor.app_.